 La Salle prides itself on putting students first and developing community among all of its members.
 Some of the most important experiences students have take place outside of the classroom during unplanned hours in a variety of locales.
 There are resources that directly support classroom learning and groups centered on common interests or lifestyles, academics, Greek life, and sports, as well as service, travel, and internships.
 If an activity or service you’re seeking doesn’t exist, let us know and help us create it.
 After all, part of exploration is invention.

 The mission of the La Salle University Art Museum is to further the University’s Lasallian educational objectives by helping students, other members of the University community and the general public to experience significant, original works of art in an intimate setting and to place them in meaningful contexts.
 In addition to acquiring, preserving and exhibiting its collections, the Museum offers viewers an opportunity to sharpen their aesthetic perception and to investigate the interrelationships which emerge between art and other disciplines.
-A teaching museum first, the La Salle University Art Museum complements classroom instruction and provides experiential learning opportunities for students
+As a teaching museum, the La Salle University Art Museum complements classroom instruction and provides experiential learning opportunities for students

 Center for Academic Achievement

-The Center for Academic Achievement, located on the top floor of the Lawrence Building, offers a variety of resources to support the academic success of all students at La Salle.
-Services include content-specific Subject Tutoring for many undergraduate courses, Supplemental Instruction in select math, science, and accounting courses, and Writing Tutoring for all student writing.
+The Center for Academic Achievement, located on the top floor of the Lawrence Building, offers a variety of resources to support the success and achievement of all students at La Salle.

-To access services, students may make an appointment via GradesFirst in the mylasalle portal, or contact Tutoring Support Services for more information: firstname.lastname@example.org, (215) 951-1326.
+To access services, students may make an appointment via StarFish in the mylasalle portal, or contact Tutoring Support Services for more information: email@example.com, (215) 951-1326.

-The Center also coordinates the First-Year Advising process and oversees the GradesFirst Early Alert system, which allows faculty to identify at-risk students in their courses and communicate concerns directly with students, adviser(s), and academic support staff.
+The Center also coordinates the First-Year Advising Program and oversees the Progress Reports/ Early Alert system, which allows faculty to identify at-risk students in their courses and communicate concerns directly with students, adviser(s), and academic support staff.
 First-year students should contact their freshman advisers and meet early and often with them.

-The Academic Achievement Center at Trumark is a satellite office and serves as a resource for student athletes.
-The Academic Support for Student Athletes office is housed in the Academic Achievement Center at Trumark and is also a part of the Center for Academic Achievement.
+The Academic Achievement Center at Trumark serves as a resource for student athletes.
+The Academic Support for Student Athletes office is housed in the Academic Achievement Center at Trumark.
 The primary goal of this unit is to assist student athletes in their transition to the collegiate environment and to help them better understand the academic and athletic demands they will encounter.
 Through educational programming, advising, counseling, and other support services, La Salle student athletes are encouraged and supported in their pursuit of personal, academic, career and athletic goals.

 View the Center for Academic Achievement website for more detailed information about all of the services and resources offered.